-The following recommendations are made for consideration by various stakeholders:
+The following recommendations are made for consideration by various Recommendations stakeholders:

-- 1. Implementing organisations should be mindful of their staff structure since the gender composition is likely to affect the gender sensitivity of institutions. - 2.
+- 1. Implementing organisations should be mindful of their staff structure since the gender composition is likely to affect the gender sensitivity of - 2.
 Production and marketing of sheep and goat are highly gendered activities; it is therefore recommended that project implementers (governmental or non-governmental organizations) undertake gender analysis of targeted communities before intervention.
 This would give a fair idea of the gender division of labour, norms and rules that govern SRPM.
-The information would also guide implementers about whom to target; and the appropriate strategies for reducing gender inequalities, if any. - 3.
+The information would also guide implementers about whom to target; and the appropriate - strategies for reducing gender inequalities, if any. - 3.
 Since both women and men were involved in SRPM, project implementers should not only target household heads, but non-household heads and

 - women in households.
 Knowledge would then be disseminated to more household members to enhance SRPM and development. - 4.
 Due to the patrilineal and patriarchal nature of some communities, project implementers need to hold community sensitization or awareness campaigns to gain the consent and cooperation of males for better cooperation and success of such projects. - 5.
 The study showed that the gender division of labour influences the adoption of some technologies.
-It is therefore important for MOFA and other implementing organizations to intensify training of project staff to enhance their knowledge in the various gender analysis frameworks, including the social relations framework to enable them deal with gender issues on the field.
-For instance, prospective project implementers (government or NGOs) should know the resource base of their target group to guide resource allocation, especially equipping females with the requisite tangible and intangible resources. - 6.
+It is therefore important for MOFA and other implementing organizations to intensify training of project staff to other knowledge in the various gender analysis frameworks, enhance their knowledge in the various gender analysis frameworks, enhance their knowledge in the various gender analysis frameworks, enhance their knowledge in the various gender analysis frameworks, enhance their knowledge in the various gender analysis frameworks, enhance their knowledge in the various gender analysis frameworks, enhance their knowledge in the various gender analysis frameworks, enhance their knowledge in the various gender analysis frameworks, enhance their knowledge in the various gender analysis frameworks, enhance their knowledge in the various gender analysis frameworks, enhance their knowledge in the various gender analysis frameworks, enhance their knowledge in the various gender analysis frameworks, enhance them deal with gender including the social relations framework to enable them deal with gender including the social relations framework to enable them deal with gender including the social relations framework to enable them deal with gender including the social relations framework to enable them deal with gender including the social relations framework to enable them deal with gender including the social relations framework to enable them deal with gender including the social relations framework to enable them deal with gender including the social relations framework to enable them deal with gender including the social relations framework to enable them deal with gender including the social relations framework to enable them deal with gender including the social relations framework to enable them deal with gender including the social relations framework to enable them deal with gender them deal with gender including the social relations framework to enable them deal with gender them deal with gender them deal wi - 6.
 The study showed that men are more knowledgeable than women are in buying and selling of small ruminants.
-Implementers need to educate women in SR rearing communities with rules and norms on negotiation and marketing skills, to integrate them into the market systematically.
-Group training method is recommended. - 7.
+Implementers need to educate women in SR rearing communities with rules and norms on negotiation and marketing skills, to integrate them into the market systematically. - 7.
 It is recommended that similar project interventions be replicated to other farmers in the Wa East district with similar norms and GDOL.